LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 The interface input parameters and the response shape parameters are declared separately.
 The former is defined using Hydra, while the latter is defined using SHACL.
-As these parameters are — and should always be — equal for allowing output to be fully defined using input, one of the two methods could be deprecated in favor of the other.
+As these parameters are—and should always be—equal for allowing output to be fully defined using input, one of the two methods could be deprecated in favor of the other.
 The Hydra variables are simpler, but also less expressive.
 SHACL parameters are much more expressive because they are also SHACL property shapes, which means that the full expressivity of SHACL constraints can be used on these parameter values.

-SHACL parameter names are however not defined in the same way as Hydra variable names.
+SHACL parameter names are, however, not defined in the same way as Hydra variable names.
 Hydra allows variable names to be set using the `hydra:variable` predicate.
 Instead, SHACL parameter names are derived from the IRI in `sh:path`.